devfacet/composedql/README.md

 - Selecting only a subset of data
 - Filtering sensitive information
 - Creating authZ compatible API endpoints
-- Implementing middleware caching and routing
+- Improving caching and routing

 ### Goals